 The U.N.
 Panel of Experts found that the attacks on journalists were widespread, and that they systematically targeted individuals critical of government policies.
 Despite these serious abuses, almost none of these attacks were seriously investigated by the police under the Rajapaksa government.
 In 2015 the Committee to Protect Journalists ranked Sri Lanka sixth on its impunity index, based on a calculation of the number of unsolved journalist murders relative to a country’s population.
 The number of attacks and the level of impunity caused many journalists to practice self-censorship or flee the country.

 In 2015, Mahinda lost the presidency to Maithripala Sirisena, who promised to re-open investigations into human rights abuses committed during the Rajapaksa regime.
 A number of cases involving attacks against journalists were initially reopened, revealing the government’s involvement in these crimes.

 Nevertheless, the Rajapaksa family has continued to exert political influence over the new administration.
 President Sirisena recently criticized efforts to investigate abuses committed by the military, and in October 2018, he provoked political turmoil by dismissing the sitting Prime Minister and replacing him with Mahinda Rajapaksa.
 Although Mahinda stepped down in December 2018, this political situation has made it difficult for investigations against the Rajapaksa government to progress, and continuing impunity for crimes against journalists remains a serious problem.
-On October 7, 2019, Gotabaya Rajapaksa was officially nominated for the Presidential Election.
-The election is scheduled to be held on November 16, 2019.
+On November 16, 2019, Gotabaya Rajapaksa was elected as President of Sri Lanka.